Connecticut:

 against an employee because the employee:

- requests or uses paid sick leave either in accordan ce with
+requests or uses paid sick leave either in accordance with the

 act; or

- in accordance with the employer's own paid sick lea ve policy, as
+in accordance with the employer's own paid sick leave policy,

 Collective Bargaining